sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 3.  the linear layer weights of feedforward network subsequent to the multiheaded attention in encoder/decoder layers

 For PHM LSTM:
-2. Input gate, Forget gate and cell states are replaced with PHM version.
+1. Input gate, Forget gate and cell states are replaced with PHM version.
 Following linear layers are not changed as stated in paper.
-1. Outputs of premise and hypothesis hidden states are concatenated with max and mean pooling heuristic.
-Resulting vectors are then fed into two layer 300 dimension multi-layer perceptron.
+2. Outputs of premise and hypothesis hidden states are concatenated with max and mean pooling heuristic.
+Resulting vectors are then fed into two layer 300 dimensional multi-layer perceptron.

 ## 2.2.
 Our interpretation